syoukera/PRODINSTON/README.md

 # PRODINSTON
-PRopaation of One DImeitional Non-STeady flame simutlatiON
+PRopagation of One DImeitional Non-STeady flame simutlatiON

 ## master branch